 That’s why you can manually set the display URL in your ads to show whatever you’d like, as long as the root domain is correct.

-When you’re creating an ad in AdWords, add your keywords to your “Display URL”.
-If that differs from the actual URL of your landing page, put the landing page’s URL in the “final URL” section:
+When you’re creating an ad in Google Ads, add your keywords to your “Display URL”.
+If that differs from the actual URL of your landing page, put the landing page’s URL in the “final URL” section.